BitVMX Platform

 Key Features:

-• Versatility: Enables the development of blockchain bridges, aggregator oracles, and SNARK/STARK verifiers.
+• Versatility: Enables the development of blockchain bridges and SNARK/STARK verifiers.

 • Future-Proof: Unlocks advanced use cases like ZK-rollups and Zero Knowledge Contingent Payments (e.g., autonomous bug bounties).